Acquire raises $6.4M Series A led by Base10 Partners

 But, what about those small ecommerce businesses with shoestring budgets?
 Must they play second fiddle forever?

-Here are the top 13 ecommerce marketing tips for boosting growth and taking your business to a new level of success:
+Here are the top 13 ecommerce marketing tips and ideas for boosting growth and taking your business to a new level of success:

 Nearly three-quarters (74 percent) of online consumers get annoyed with websites where the content (e.g. ads, offers, promotions) appears irrelevant to their interests.